 The centrists are delusional.
 There is no middle ground, no compromise, no moderation, no bipartisan way forward.
 It's not that liberals haven't tried.
 They have wasted years trying to reach across the aisle, and have gone along with conservatives jerking them to the Right, only to be bitten by the poisonous snakes each time.
 Conservatives have brought this upon themselves by their dereliction of truth and goodness.
-They have proved repeatedly that they really don't believe in American values... or Christian... or any other ethical, moral framework.
+They have proved repeatedly that they really don't believe in American values... or Christian values... or any other ethical, moral framework.
 Their ideology is based on ignorance, selfishness, greed, deceit, distortion and division, a sure-fire disaster in the modern world.
 The writing on the wall is plain to see.
 The signs are everywhere.
 Evidence against the inevitable is scant.
 Our nation is right back to being as divided as it was during the Civil Rights/Vietnam era, and deteriorating rapidly.
-Let us hope that it does not devolve further into the depths of division during the Revolution and Civil War.
-Yet both sides are moving outward towards their extremes.
+Let us hope that it does not devolve further into the depths of division during the Revolution and Civil War, the two other times when conservatives swarmed into treason.
+Both sides are moving outward towards their extremes.
 This is only halfway alarming.
-It actually represents a good thing on the liberal side: resurgence in strength and resolve from the true soul of America and the side of rationality and compassion.
-But it is, indeed, an apocalypse in the making on the conservative side, the chronic American traitors, who start off selfish and get worse from there.
-The future is stark: either Liberalism or Conservatism must utterly prevail.
+It actually represents a good thing on the liberal side: resurgence in strength and resolve from the true soul of America and the side of rationality and compassion, and recoil from the debilitating pull to the Right that has occurred over the past three decades.
+The more liberal someone is, the more they beliee in true American and universal values.
+But this trend of opposites going int opposite directions is, indeed, an apocalypse in the making on the conservative side, the chronic American traitors, who start off selfish and get worse from there.
+The future is stark: either Liberalism or Conservatism must eventually utterly prevail.
 Otherwise, this abominable cycle of back-and-forth will continue with increasingly dangerous and potentially catastrophic results.
 All true Americans better hope it's the Liberals who win... or the original dream of America is doomed.

 An Ideology on Trial

-Of course, lost on the conservatives is the irony that they, of all ideologues, the ones who opposed American independence and nationhood from the start (and still don't agree with its values), then stomped off in a huff during the Civil War, and threaten to secede once again every time they lose an election, would appoint themselves the Inquisition empowered to remove the liberal brand upon which our country is actually founded.
+Of course, lost on the conservatives is the irony that they, of all ideologues, the ones who opposed American independence and nationhood from the start (and still don't believe in its essential tenets), then stomped off in a huff during the Civil War, and threaten to secede once again every time they lose an election, would appoint themselves the Inquisition empowered to remove the liberal brand upon which our country is actually founded.
 How rich.
-The Founding Fathers would be howling in laughter and scorn, recognizing conservatism, the ideology that marinates in incoherency even as it bubbles with hate.
+The Founding Fathers would be howling in laughter and scorn, easily recognizing conservatism as the same as it ever was: the ideology that marinates in incoherency even as it bubbles with hate.

 We whole liberals are lovers.
 We don't hate.
 We can get angry when we see injustice; we can punch back when hit.
 We defend our values.
 So we certainly agree with the conservative deporters that one of the two major political ideologies in America should be disappeared; we just disagree on which one.
 Yet we would not want to deport our conservative fellow Americans, or harm a hair on even those with the swastika tattoos.
 Oh sure, that would be a simple, black-and-white solution, but at too monstrous a cost.
 It would make us conservatives.